back to top

 For over a month has been in the grip of violence following the killing of three Hizbul Mujahdeen militants in an encounter with the security forces.
 Shedding all pretense of neutrality, Pakistan has openly ignited fires, calling one of them named Wani – a self-styled commander of the Pakistan-based Hizbul Mujahideen, a ‘martyr'.

 And after a month long violent turmoil in Kashmir valley of Kashmir state having three distinct regions, where the larger two are calm and quite, the Prime Minister, Mr. Narender Modi has shown some inclination of holding dialogue with the ‘aggrieved' Kashmiris.
 The message was repeated by the Home Minister, Mr. Rajnath Singh in the parliament today that they are ready to talk to all who want to talk to restore peace in the trouble spot in the state.
 The Prime Minister is also likely to attend the proposed All Party Meet.
-The Prime Minister in his first public comment on the continuing spell of violence in the Valley sounded positive, offering talks and accommodation to the people if they returned to the path of peace while discussing Azadi metaphorically and taking Kashmiris at par with the people of India.
+The Prime Minister in his first public comment on the continuing spell of violence in the Valley sounded positive, offering talks and accommodation to the people if they returned to the path of peace while discussing Azadi metaphorically and taking Kashmiris at par with the people of .

 Clearly, the separatists cannot be pleased with Modi putting all Indians on the same footing as the Kashmiris.
 But the Prime Minister was merely reiterating what the consistent stand of the country has been all along.
 But importantly, the centre should not keep any ambiguity in its political discourse that gives reflections of dealing with a section of Kashmiris as if dealing with entire Jammu and Kashmir.
-Kashmir valley is not whole of , the other two bigger regions have altogether different aspirations not matching with that of valley.
+Kashmir valley is not whole of Jammu Kashmir, the other two bigger regions have altogether different aspirations not matching with that of valley.
 Prime Minister, however, offered to discuss the issues in the spirit of humanity coupled with democracy.
 Modi's appeal is unlikely to be heeded by the separatists whose actions are dictated by their masters in Pakistan.
 At least the political elements in the Valley who are pushed to the margins in times of violence will feel encouraged by the prime ministerial intervention.

 The complaint that Modi did not weigh in on the on-going spell of unrest will also lose sting after Wednesday's virtual offer of talks.
 It is notable that a day earlier Jammu and Kashmir Chief Minister Mehbooba Mufti in her meeting with central leaders had called for a dialogue in a spirit of insaniyat.
 It did not take more than a day for the PM to respond positively.